logo

 They came to America on the ship Lydia which departed Rotterdam and arrived in Philadelphia on September 20, 1743.
 The journey took 4 months.

 The family settled in Lehigh township, Northampton County a few miles from Blue Mountain and the Lehigh Gap.
 In May, 1749 and March, 1750 Simon applied for a total of 75 acres to be surveyed.
 Jost, Adam and John also applied for surveys.
-The land was originally purchased, says a family tradition, from the Indians.
+The land was originally purchased, says a family tradition, from the indigenous people.
 Not all their transactions were recognized by the Penn Proprietors, and the Dreisbachs had to repurchase their land.

 In 1755 more land patents were filed by Simon Sr. and his sons Adam, Jost and George, for land in Minisink Indian territory, south of the Blue Mountain in the newly established Northampton County.

 In January, 1756, Benjamin Franklin and 100 men established Fort Allen at what is now Weissport, north of Blue Mountain in Carbon County.
+Fort Allen was built in 1774 in Hempfield Township, Westmoreland County, Pennsylvania for protection from indigenous people during Dunmore's War and the American Revolution.

 On May 25, 1757 inhabitants of Northampton County sent a petition to the governor of Pennsylvania, requesting protection from Indian raids.
 Seven buildings had been burned down, one man was killed, one shot five times, and a girl had been taken captive.
 The signers included Simon "Driesbach" and his son-in-law, Henry Ulrich.